cinghie/wordpress-starter-pack/wp-content/plugins/yith-essential-kit-for-woocommerce-1/README.txt

 YITH Essential Kit for WooCommerce #1 will add a new submenu called "YITH Essential Kit for WooCommerce #1" under "YIT Plugins" menu.
 Here you are able to activate/deactivate all the plugins within.

 == Changelog ==
+= 2.2.1 - Released on 27 September 2021 =
+* Fix: layout issue in modules page

+= 2.2.0 - Released on 27 September 2021 =
+* New: support for WooCommerce 5.7
+* Update: YITH plugin framework
+* Fix: debug info feature removed for all logged in users

 = 2.1.8 - Released on 18 January 2021 =